odinalx/odinalx/README.md

 ###

-<p align="left">I'm passionnate developper who started 3 years ago, i do a lot of project you can find on this page, if your interessed pls reach out</p>
+<p align="left">I am a passionate developer who started coding three years ago.
+I have worked on numerous projects, which you can find on this page.
+If you're interested, please feel free to reach out!</p>

 ###